 The best way to prevent infection is to keep your body and surroundings clean.
-Do this by:

-- practicing good personal hygiene through proper hand washing - avoiding touching your mouth, eyes, nose and body openings - preventing dry, cracked and bleeding skin (common in cold, dry climates, like Utah) since the skin is your first line of defense from potential pathogens - avoiding sharing of personal items such as towels and lipstick - using protective barriers where appropriate (ie: gloves, aprons or condoms) - practicing safe food handling techniques (i.e. storing and cooking foods at the appropriate temperature and by cutting and handling fresh fruits and vegetables separately from raw meats) - keeping up to date with immunizations
+This means practicing good personal hygiene through proper hand washing and avoiding contact or touching your skin, mouth, eyes, nose and body openings.
+Prevent the spread germs by not sharing personal items (such as towels and lipstick), using protective barriers (e.g. gloves, aprons or condoms), practicing safe food handling techniques (i.e. storing and cooking foods at the appropriate temperature) and in keeping up to date with immunizations.

-The best way to prevent chronic disease is to practice healthy living through eating a nutritious diet while avoiding over consumption, exercising daily, getting adequate rest, controlling stress and in receiving preventive health examinations on a regular basis.
+The best way to prevent chronic disease is to practice healthy living through eating a nutritious diet while avoiding over consumption, exercising daily, obtaining adequate rest, learning to control stress and in receiving preventive health examinations on a regular basis